 161 The Fortune-teller.
 A Seer was telling fortunes when a neighbor ran up saying the Seer’s house was being broken into.
 On his way there people asked why he did not foretell that.

 162 The Baby and the Crow.
+(A baby died as predicted by a Crow; just not a bird.)
 Not linked yet

 163 Zeus and the Bees.
 A Queen Bee gave honey to Jupiter and asked, in return, for a sting against those who attack.
 Jupiter gave her a sting but with it comes death if used.